 First you have to get to Egilsstaðir for supplies, then drive along highway 94 out through the mountains.
 To get to Egilsstaðir, personally I would drive the ring road, but there is also a regional airport.
-There is an air strip in Bakkagerði, so you may be able to hire a local pilot to drop you off, unless you're a pilot yourself.
+There is an air strip in Bakkagerði, so you may be able to hire a local pilot to drop you off.
 From what I saw of the weather though, I would rather drive.

 Is this going to be the most dynamic and interesting place you’ve ever been to?
 Probably not.
 But it is a great little corner of the world for some wonderful hiking and chill time.
 It is roughly halfway around the Ring Road, so not a bad place to do some laundry and recharge the batteries.